Memorial Day Fireworks Craft

 The Steps

-We decided to write it later and start with the flakes.
-Each of our cups had 1/4 cup of flakes and initially 3-6 drops of each color in our cups.
-Mix with spoon thoroughly: this is where it differs from the Granite Easter Eggs craft.
-Mixing with the spoon leaves darker flecks of color but requires a bit more dye, so continue adding dye as needed.
+3. Mix with spoon thoroughly: this is where it differs from the Granite Easter Eggs craft.
+Mixing with the spoon leaves darker flecks of color, but requires a bit more dye.
+Add more if necessary.

 DSC00155_edited.jpg

-Next, design your Fireworks with your glue on the paper.
+4. Next, design your Fireworks with your glue on the paper.
 Make different sizes or squiggly lines.
-This is where you could do stars, flags or a combo of all.
+This is where you can make stars, flags or a combo of all.

 Optional: using a cookie pan under your paper will help catch any flakes that spill.